Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Discussion

 In the near term, the most powerful applications of quantum computers rely on VQAs.
 However, their applicability to large systems is a current challenge due to optimization-landscape problems.
 In this context, the ansatz selection, to enhance trainability maintaining expressibility, and the optimization method, are crucial for their performance.
 In this work, we show DE as a strong candidate to lead the optimization in VQAs.
 In particular, using basic DE configurations, our results evidence the ability of DE to avoid local minima, clearly outperforming four of the most used optimizers in VQAs literature.

 We find that DE with binomial crossover performs better than local optimizers and provides strong convergence.
 However, it fails to avoid all local minima.
 DE with exponential crossover features a more aggressive mutation scheme, increases the parameter space exploration and the probability of eluding excited states, but needs a large $N_{it}$ to maintain the same accuracy as the other methods when finding the ground state.
-Other alternatives could be applied instead or together with the exponential crossover.
+To avoid local minima, we can apply other alternatives instead of or together with the exponential crossover.
 For instance, increasing $P$, using more individuals in the mutation scheme given by \eqref{eq:mutation}, or using a random individual for $\vec{x}_0$ instead of $\vec{x}_{best}$.
+Nevertheless, we can not expect these variations to need fewer circuit executions to reach the ground state.
+In this context, hybrid optimization schemes such as the one employed or another that intersperse DE with a local optimizer seem to be more correct approaches to this purpose, as well as to elude local minima.

-Besides their simplicity, the most relevant characteristic of DE is that it does not use gradients, so it could be immune to vanishing gradients.
-Specific experiments must assess properly this fact.
-In addition, DE could present additional benefits against gradient-based algorithms from the fact that computing gradients require a large number of shots as they become small \cite{Romero_2019}.
+Besides their simplicity, the most relevant characteristic of DE resides in its ability to continue evolving regardless of one or several individuals getting stuck, so it could be immune/resilient to vanishing gradient areas.
+This comes reasonably from Figure \ref{Hubbard figure}b, although more experiments should address it specifically.
+In addition, DE could present additional benefits against gradient-based algorithms since computing gradients requires more shots as they become small \cite{Romero_2019}.

 This work uses exact simulations to find the GS in a VQE to see the capability of the different optimizers to avoid local minima in ideal conditions.
-In this context, DE and hybrid optimization with DE demonstrate a compelling advantage to scale VQAs.
-Future work addressing DE performance in noisy environments and real quantum computers can reaffirm DE-based optimization as a robust candidate to walk towards the so-called \textit{quantum advantage} in VQAs.
+In this context, DE and hybrid optimizations with DE demonstrate a compelling advantage to scale VQAs.
+Future work addressing DE performance in noisy environments and real quantum computers can reaffirm DE-based optimization as a robust candidate to walk toward the so-called \textit{quantum advantage} in VQAs.